Quilfort/n8n-github-workflows-test/README.md

 2. The linting workflow analyzes code quality and saves results
 3. The email workflow sends both commit info and code quality metrics to n8n

+### Too keep in Mind

+Linting is not working as expected.
+This can be fixed in the future but as this was a test for n8n and GitHub Actions, it was not fixed.

 ## Test Project: Cool Name Speller 3000

 The `cool_name_speller_3000` directory contains a simple Python project that was created as part of testing this workflow.
 It's an ASCII art name spelling program with colorful terminal output.